 AR-based structural analysis will also help engineers identify the weak points in a complex hybrid structure to increase the overall load bearing capacity of the model.
 This analysis can be coupled with the best automation technologies to automate various processes within the company at the manufacturing stage.

-The popularity of VR and AR technologies is increasing at an exponential phase in the manufacturing industry.
+The popularity of VR and AR technologies is increasing at an exponential phase in the manufacturing industry including most of the Mexican manufacturing companies.
 More and more professionals want to know about these technologies and bring them to the assembly floor as soon as possible.
 The point where these technologies will be embedded closely with the other software and hardware technologies on the assembly lines is not very far.

 In its true essence, we can say that VR and AR are continuing to forge winning partnerships between man and machine.
 Coupling these technologies with IoT and other smart connected devices will increase the overall efficiency of the system and pave the way for an end-to-end automation cycle.